| |

 is one of those albums where you'd be hard-pressed to remember individual

-songs from (except for the faithfully rendered version of Slayer's Black
+songs from it (except for the faithfully rendered version of Slayer's Black

 Magic, of course).
 The general good sound and attitude of the band